Habiba-atef/CIHEAM-repo-/‘variants/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Exe4
+# Exercise 4:

-1. chr location 10:9,768,000-9,784,000
+## 1. chr location 10:9,768,000-9,784,000
 <img width="1890" height="726" alt="9,768,000-9,784,000-app" src="https://github.com/user-attachments/assets/03cc20cc-6f22-41b7-b1f4-b166e932824d" />

-2.How many variants have been filtered?
+## 2.How many variants have been filtered?
 Zero.
 No variants were removed during filtering.

-3.How many variants remain after the filtering?
+## 3.How many variants remain after the filtering?
 31991

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Exercise 5
+# Exercise 5

-5.5 Take a look to INDEL variant at 10:9,058,200-9,058,229.
+## 5.5 Take a look to INDEL variant at 10:9,058,200-9,058,229.
 What are the reference and alternative alleles?
 It this position heterozygous in your mapped sample?

 	REF = CAAAGGC
 	ALT = CAAAAGGC

 	That this INDEL is homozygous in the sample, not heterozygous.
 	0 reads support REF
 	3 reads support ALT

 	No evidence of the reference allele ,So this position is homozygous for the insertion

-5.6 Check the SNPs at 10:9,059,325-9,059,426.
+## 5.6 Check the SNPs at 10:9,059,325-9,059,426.
 Are they all similar in terms of read dpeth (DP)?

 The SNPs in the region chr10:9,059,325–9,059,426 show depths between 5 and 8.
 While the values are not identical, they are all within a narrow range and therefore